Walls, fences and hedges – the boundaries between our properties – are not barriers to pollinators.

 Join BUMBLEBEE CONSERVATION UK

-You can help to make sure that these charismatic creatures are around for future generations to enjoy by becoming a member.
+You can help make sure that these charismatic creatures are around for future generations to enjoy by becoming a member.

-The BBCT is ten years old, and now has over 10,000 members.
-Each membership helps the Trust create & restore wildflower habitats, raise awareness about bumblebees & support BeeWalk, the national citizen science project that surveys bumblebee populations & encourages bee-friendly gardening across the country.
+Members help the Trust create & restore wildflower habitats, raise awareness about bumblebees & support BeeWalk, the national citizen science project that surveys bumblebee populations & encourages bee-friendly gardening across the country.

-In BBCT’s newsletter ‘Buzzword’, sent to all members by post or online 3 times a year, you will find bumblebee news, articles & project updates.
-To see how bee-friendly your garden is, use the Bee Kind tool on their website.
+In BBCT‘s newsletter ‘Buzzword’, sent to all members by post or online 3 times a year, you will find bumblebee news, articles & project updates.
+To see how bee-friendly your garden is, use the Bee Kind tool on the website.
 There is a photo gallery of British bees & you can sign up for the free newsletter:

 Bumblebee Conservation Trust, Beta Centre, Stirling University Innovation Park, FK9 4NF